gklyne/I-D/arcp/arcp.md

 specification, although from the above it can also mean a _container_, _application_ or _package_.

-The main purpose of arcp URis to provide consistent identifiers as absolute URIs for nested resources.
+The main purpose of arcp URIs is to provide consistent identifiers as absolute URIs for nested resources.
 This specification does not define a new network protocol, however we suggest an abstract resolution protocol that implementations can apply using existing protocols or